 STOP 1: ILE SAINT-LOUIS

-Start from the Sully bridge, which crosses the Seine river and leads right onto the Ile St. Louis.
-Why here?
-Because there, long time ago was founded Paris.
+Start from the Sully bridge.
+It leads right onto the Ile St. Louis.
+On this small island long time ago Paris was founded.
 Although it’s hard to imagine this : Paris was an island.
-Nothing are changed here since the 17th century.
-Every buildings here tells a story and makes itself part of history.
+Nothing are changed there since the 17th century.
+Every buildings tells a story and makes itself part of history.

 STOP 2: NOTRE-DAME DE PARIS